namitdeb739/tp/docs/UserGuide.md

 Details:

 * Deletes the tenant at the specified `INDEX`.
-* `INDEX` index refers to the index number shown in the displayed tenant list.
+* `INDEX` index refers to the index number shown in the active tenant list.
 * `INDEX` **must be a positive integer** 1, 2, 3, …​

 Examples: